Titans068/stringx/README.md

 ```c
 int sIndexOf(const char *str, char c, int startIndex, bool $case);
 ```
-Finds the index of a specified character in a string starting from a specified index.
+Finds the index of a specified character in a string, starting from a specified index.

 ```c
 int iIndexOf(char *str, int count, char value, bool $case);
 ```
-Finds the index of a specified character in a string.
+Finds the index of a specified character in a string and searching only a specified number of characters.

 ```c
 int siIndexOf(char *str, int startIndex, int count, char value, bool $case);
 ```
-Finds the index of a specified character in a string within a specified range.
+Finds the index of a specified character in a string, starting from a specified index and searching only a specified number of characters.

 ```c
 int strIndexOf(const char *str, const char *value, bool $case);